outdreamer/build-a-cure/docs/tasks/workflow_example.md

 // by applying the 'core' interface & then filtering solutions, we are now filtering solutions to 'find combinations of subset components like three corners and closed shapes' instead of 'find blocks with three corners'
 // this essentially applies a 'merge sub-solutions' operation of the 'break a problem into sub-problems & merge sub-solutions' workflow, finding the 'merged components' (combinations of three corners & closed shapes) that are required to find 'solutions to the original problem' solutions = filter_solution_space(problem_definition, problem_space, problem, solution_space, solution_space_filters, solution_metrics)

+// the application of these problem/solution functions should equate to the steps of the workflow, in terms of functionality (input/output similarities)
+// alternatively, specific functions to implement the specific steps of the workflow can be generated with an interface query, rather than using general problem/solution functions like functions for a particular problem-solving intent

 '''
 - additional processing can be done to optimize the process followed to: